-- Due Dates: Pick the date that scouts should complete this mission part by.
+- Due Dates: Pick the date that scouts should complete this mission activity by.

 - Questions: Now we're getting to the good stuff!
-Scouts will repeat this question set each time they submit an entry for this mission part.
+Scouts will repeat this question set each time they submit an entry for this mission activity.
 Scouts can answer up to 20 questions per entry, including one video and up to 5 photos.

 - Invite Message: Write out a customized invitation message that will be sent to scouts when they are invited to the mission.

 - Invite Scouts: Ready to add your scouts to the invitation queue and launch your mission?
 Check out this article!